Music by Numbers (Book)

 The Use and Abuse of Statistics in the Music Industry

 This edited collection examines statistics within the music industry.
 Its aim is to expose the historical and contemporary use and abuse of these numbers, both nationally and internationally.
 It addresses their impact on consumers’ choices, upon the careers of musicians and upon the policies that governments and legislators make.

 This edited collection provides the first in-depth examination of the use and abuse of statistics in the music industries.
-The chapters are written by noted music business scholars and by practitioners in the field.
-The book addresses five key areas in which numbers are employed: sales and awards; royalties and distribution; music piracy; music policy; audiences and their uses of music.
+The international group of contributors are noted music business scholars and practitioners in the field.
+The book addresses five key areas in which numbers are employed: sales and awards; royalties and distribution; music piracy; music policy; and audiences and their uses of music.
 The authors address these subjects from a range of perspectives.
 Some of them test the veracity of this data and explore its tactical use by music businesses.
 Others are helping to generate these numbers: they are developing surveys and online projects and offer candid self-observations in this volume.
 There are also authors who have been subject to statistics; they deliver first-hand accounts of music industry reporting.

 Richard Osborne is Senior Lecturer in Popular Music at Middlesex University.
 He is the author of Vinyl: A History of the Analogue Record (Ashgate, 2012) and co-editor with and Zuleika Beaven and Marcus O’Dair of Mute Records: Artists, Business, History (Bloomsbury, 2018).
 Outside of academia, he has worked in record shops, held various posts at PRS for Music and co-managed a pub.

 He publishes widely in the field of popular music studies, including the blog ‘Pop Bothering Me’ (http://richardosbornevinyl.blogspot.co.uk/).